Zero-True/zero-true/README.md

 ### Features

 - **Integrated and Simple**: Python and SQL reactive computational notebook all in one.
 - **Transparent Updates**: No hidden state.
 Our reactive cell updates show you what your notebook looks like in real-time.
 - **Dynamic and Interactive**: UI rendering with beautiful [Vuetify](https://vuetifyjs.com/en/) components, with customizable layouts.
 - **Fast Prototyping**: Create rich, reactive apps with one click.
-- **Open-Source**: Join our community-driven project.
+- **Open-Source**: Join our community-driven project and contribute to Zero-True's future.

 ## Quick Start